-Although an estimated 1 in 50 people suffer with body dysmorphic disorder (BDD), it is still a greatly misunderstood affliction.
 Many people assume it is related to eating disorders such as anorexia nervosa and whilst they share some similar symptoms, body dysmorphic disorder is more closely related to obsessive-compulsive disorder (OCD).

 So how do you know if you have body dysmorphic disorder dsm 5, anorexia nervosa, OCD or a healthy concern for your appearance?

 BDD or OCD?

 Body dysmorphic disorder dsm 5 is characterised by a disabling preoccupation with one’s appearance, leading to obsessive-compulsive behaviour such as excessively exercising or checking yourself out in mirrors.
 Many sufferers wouldn’t think twice about having cosmetic surgery or similar invasive treatment to satisfy their anxiety.

 Whilst these behaviours can be similar to those found in OCD sufferers, BDD preoccupations are focused specifically on appearance.
 This excessive worrying about physical appearance and the resulting compulsive behaviour are also symptoms of anorexia nervosa.
 However, an eating disorder will be somebody’s primary diagnosis if they are focused on weight and shape, rather than their entire image or areas of the body such as skin or hair.